 - You must pay all wages through PAYE, including tax and National Insurance (NI) deductions, as with regular employees.

 - Workers on zero-hour contracts have the right to work more than one job.
-This right overrides any exclusivity clauses that may be included in a worker’s contract, in accordance with the Small Business, Enterprise and Employment Act.
+This right overrides any exclusivity clauses that may be included in such contracts, in accordance with the Small Business, Enterprise and Employment Act.

 - You are responsible for the health and safety of staff on zero-hours contracts.